neptune-ai/neptune-client/README.md

 ### Integrate with your favourite ML libraries
 Neptune comes with **25+ integrations with Python libraries** popular in machine learning, deep learning and reinforcement learning.
-Integrations available:
+Available integrations:
 * PyTorch and PyTorch Lightning
 * TensorFlow / Keras and TensorBoard
-* Scikit-Learn, LightGBM, and XGBoost
+* Scikit-learn, LightGBM, and XGBoost
-* Optuna, Scikit Optimize, and Keras Tuner
+* Optuna, Scikit-Optimize, and Keras Tuner
 * Bokeh, Altair, Plotly, and Matplotlib
 * and [more](https://docs.neptune.ai/integrations-and-supported-tools/intro)